Amir Jadidi: 2016–2017: Rising popularity and breakthrough

-In 2016 he starred in four films, In Atousa's Laughter he acted alongside Baran Kosari, Pejman Bazeghi and Mohammad Reza Foroutan.
+In 2016, he starred in four films, In Atousa's Laughter he acted alongside Baran Kosari, Pejman Bazeghi and Mohammad Reza Foroutan.

 Jadidi's performance in Soheil Beiraghi's I (2016) grabbed the industry's attention and received critical acclaim.
 He earned his first Crystal Simorgh, Hafez Award and Iran's Film Critics and Writers Association nominations for his acting.

-His third 2016 film A Dragon Arrives! was selected to compete for the Golden Bear at the 66th Berlin International Film Festival and received good reviews.
+His third 2016 film A Dragon Arrives! was selected to compete for the Golden Bear at the 66th Berlin International Film Festival and received generally favorable reviews.

 In Phenomenon, his last 2016 film he starred alongside Hedieh Tehrani.
-The film is directed by the controversial director Ali Ahmadzadeh and it's still unreleased.
+The film was directed by the controversial director Ali Ahmadzadeh and it's still unreleased.

 In 2017 he acted in Masoud Kimiai's Domestic Killer alongside Parviz Parastui, Parviz Poorhosseini, Hamid Reza Azarang and Pegah Ahangarani.
 He earned his second Hafez Award nomination for his performance.

 2018–2020: Wide recognition

 In 2018 he starred in Bahram Tavakoli's The Lost Strait, Soheil Beiraghi's Cold Sweat and Ramtin Lavafipour's Hat-trick.

 He won the Crystal Simorgh for Best Actor for his performances in Cold Sweat and The Lost Strait.
 Jadidi earned Hafez Award, Iran's Film Critics and Writers Association and Iran Cinema Celebration nominations for his performance as Yaser Shah Hosseini in Cold Sweat.
 He also received an Iran's Film Critics and Writers Association nomination for his role in The Lost Strait.

 In 2019 he played his first comedy film in Rambod Javan's Murphy's Law alongside Amir Jafari.
-The film received mixed reviews by critics but was a commercial success.
+The film received mixed reviews from critics but was a commercial success.

-He starred in Saeid Malekan's directing debut Day Zero (2020) and earned his third Crystal Simorgh nomination.
-Jadidi played a security officer who is involved in the arresting of the famous terrorist Abdolmalek Rigi.
+He starred in Saeid Malekan's directional debut Day Zero (2020) and earned his third Crystal Simorgh nomination.
+Jadidi played a security officer who is involved in the arresting of the infamous terrorist Abdolmalek Rigi.

-He received his first theater acting award in 2020 at the 38th Fajr Theater Festival for his performance in Herring (2019) which he also produced.
+He received his first theater acting award in 2020 at the 38th Fajr Theater Festival for his performance in Herring (2019), which he also produced.

 2021: Acclaim and worldwide recognition through A Hero

-In 2021 he starred in Asghar Farhadi's universally acclaimed film A Hero which was selected to compete for the Palme d'Or At the 2021 Cannes Film Festival.
+In 2021, he starred in Asghar Farhadi's universally acclaimed film A Hero which was selected to compete for the Palme d'Or At the 2021 Cannes Film Festival.
 The film won the Grand Prix and also was selected as the Iranian entry for the Best International Feature Film at the 94th Academy Awards but was not nominated.
 The film garnered Jadidi international recognition and earned him his first Hafez Award and Palm Springs International Film Festival award in addition to nomination for Best Performance by an Actor at the 14th Asia Pacific Screen Awards.
 Jadidi's performance as a single father was highly praised by critics and brought him wide recognition.